JinmiaoChenLab/GraphST_Tutorials/docs/source/Installation.rst

 ============

 The DeepST package is developed based on the pytorch framework and can be implemented on both GPU and CPU.
-We recommend running the package on GPU.
+We recommend running the package on GPU first.
 Please ensure that pytorch and CUDNN are installed correctly.
-For the version information, please refer to requirement.txt.
+To run DeepST, all dependencies included in the file requirement.txt need to be installed.
 We provide two ways to install the package of DeepST.

 1. Python
 ---------------------